 Be sure to visit our website, HSCTWarriorsPodcast.org where you can find notes from today’s episode, submit ideas or feedback, or connect with HSCT Warriors, Inc. and schedule time to “Talk with a Warrior”, find the latest research and resources, or explore the world map.
 Special thanks to musical genius Billy Alletzhauser for sharing his superpowers to produce the soundtrack, and engineer the audio to make this podcast possible.
 You can find us both when you subscribe on SoundCloud, iTunes or wherever you find your podcasts.

-It has been great to connect with Warriors worldwide so reach out if you’re interested in sharing your story.
-We would definitely love to learn how the podcast has helped your journey with autoimmune disease… if you could take a moment to share your story, leave us a comment on instagram or share feedback on our website.
+It has been great to connect with Warriors worldwide, so please reach out if you’re interested in sharing your story.
+We would love to learn how the podcast has helped your journey with autoimmune disease so if you could take a moment, leave us a comment on instagram or share feedback on our website.
 We hope you’ll tune in next Wednesday for another episode, highlighting another HSCT Warrior.
 Until then, be a snowflake and embrace your superpowers.
 Be kind.
 Be well.

 Jen Stansbury Koenig and the producers disclaim medical influence and responsibility for any possible adverse effects from the use of information contained herein.
-If you think you have a medical problem, please contact a licensed physician immediately.
+If you think you have a medical problem, please contact a licensed physician.